-The healing properties of shea butter have been used for centuries in West African medicine for multiple purposes, including:
+The healing properties of shea butter have been used in West African medicine for centuries, serving multiple purposes, including:

 Protecting hair and skin.
 Shea butter has been shown to possess antibacterial, anti-inflammatory, and emollient properties, which have been traditionally used to treat skin issues, such as small wounds, dermatitis, and dryness.
-It also prevents the harmful effects of sun exposure and revitalizes damaged hair.
+It also helps protect against the harmful effects of sun exposure and revitalizes damaged hair.

 Relieving pain.
 Some compounds in shea butter have analgesic actions and can help reduce the pain caused by osteoarthritis and other inflammatory conditions.

-The analgesic properties of shea butter have been succesfully used in desensitizing lubricants for rectal examinations, showing effects similar to lidocaine.1
+The analgesic properties of shea butter have been successfully used in desensitizing lubricants for rectal examinations, showing effects similar to lidocaine.1

 How It Works

 The main components in shea butter are triglycerides, a type of fat.
-The two predominating fatty acids that can be attributed to its health benefits are oleic and stearic fats, which make the butter such an excellent source of dietary energy; these fatty acids are also responsable for the anti-inflammatory and restorative properties of shea butter for the skin.2
+The two predominant fatty acids that can be attributed to its health benefits are oleic and stearic fats, which make the butter an excellent source of dietary energy; these fatty acids are also responsible for shea butter's anti-inflammatory and restorative properties for the skin.2

-Additionally, the ethanolic extracts of the bark, seeds, and leaves of shea tree (saponins, tannins and alkaloids), have demonstrated antimicrobial activity5, making this plant a potent medicine against bacterial infections, particularly diarrheal diseases.
+Additionally, the ethanolic extracts of the bark, seeds, and leaves of shea tree (saponins, tannins, and alkaloids) have demonstrated antimicrobial activities, making this plant a potent medicine against bacterial infections, particularly diarrheal diseases.5

-Although shea butter has a similar fatty acid composition as cocoa butter, it does have a much higher level of unsaponifiable matter (compounds that don't form soaps when blended with alkaline solutions), which is composed of various phenols and gives shea butter its antioxidant effect.
+Although shea butter has a fatty acid composition similar to cocoa butter, it does have a much higher level of unsaponifiable matter (compounds that don't form soaps when blended with alkaline solutions), which is composed of various phenols and gives shea butter its antioxidant effect.
 Shea butter is also rich in terpenic alcohols, which are responsible for its diuretic properties.

 Shea Tree Side Effects

-There are no reported side effects of shea butter topical application.
+There are no reported side effects from topical application of shea butter.
 It is considered very safe.
-Recent research indicates that shea nut butter does not contain any detectable protein residues from peanut or various known allergenic tree nuts (Brazil nut, walnut, almond, pecan, hazelnut).
+Recent research indicates that shea nut butter does not contain any detectable protein residues from peanut or allergenic tree nuts (Brazil nut, walnut, almond, pecan, or hazelnut).